Pecan Bacterial Leaf Scorch

 Pecan bacterial leaf scorch is caused by a strain(s) of the bacterium Xylella fastidiosa subsp. multiplex.
 At the species level, X. fastidiosa is capable of infecting over 100 different hosts, including many hardwood trees and many economically important crops, such as almonds, blueberries, citrus, coffee, grapes, peaches, and plums.
 Researchers have identified numerous strains (distinct forms of an organism) and have described several subspecies within X. fastidiosa; these strains and subspecies are based on genetic and host range differences.
-In recent studies, strains of X. fastidiosa from grapevines and sycamores in Louisiana did not infect pecans.
+In research studies, strains of X. fastidiosa from grapevines and sycamores in Louisiana did not infect pecans.
 Furthermore, strains of X. fastidiosa from pecans in Louisiana did not readily infect other hosts known to be infected by different strains or subspecies of this pathogen.

 Unlike some other pathogens that attack tissue from the outside and require new infections each year, X. fastidiosa resides on the inside of the tree in the water-conducting tissue (xylem).
 The bacteria persist in the xylem and, over time, multiply and move through the xylem, eventually spreading throughout the tree.
 As the bacteria multiply in the xylem, they clog the xylem cells and prevent the regular transport of water and nutrients through those cells, leading to symptom development.